onlinkers/event-discovery-prototype/README.md

 ## Deployment

 None yet.
-Application's `master` branch is currently built on Netlify for live viewing
+Application's `master` branch is currently built on Netlify for live viewing.
+Build settings can be accessed ONLY through the onlinker-admin netlify account.
+Netlify teams has a billing plan which we are too cheap to purchase as of now.

 Run `npm run build` to minify and compile the application for production